Skip to main content

 RPC Decorators

-RPC (Remote Procedure Call) decorators enable type-safe communication between client and server runtimes.
+RPC (Remote Procedure Call) decorators enable type-safe communication between client, server, and web runtimes.
 The decorators are transformed at compile-time by a custom SWC plugin written in Rust.

 How It Works